AaronKutch/specialized-div-rem/README.md

 The names of the benchmarks specify 4 things:

-    - the type of integer being operated on,
+    - the type of integer being operated on
-    - whether the quotient (`_div`) or remainder (`_rem`) or both (`div_rem`) are calculated,
+    - whether the quotient (`_div`) or remainder (`_rem`) or both (`div_rem`) are calculated
-    - the size of the numbers being entered (specifically, how many lower bits the random integer is being kept),
+    - the size of the numbers being entered (specifically, how many lower bits of the random integer are being kept)
     - whether Rust's current algorithm or the algorithm in this crate is being used

-For example, the `u128_div_rem_126_64_new` benchmark tests how long it takes to find 32 quotients and remainders of a u128 random integer with the top 2 bits zeroed divided by a u128 random integer with the top 64 bits zeroed.
+For example, the `u128_div_rem_126_64_new` benchmark tests how long it takes to find 32 quotients and remainders of a u128 random integer with the top 2 bits zeroed, divided by a u128 random integer with the top 64 bits zeroed.

 The `constant_u128_div_rem` benchmark is a hardcoded benchmark working on a constant array of integers.
-The `_baseline` benchmarks are just there to make sure that the process of adding the 32 answers together (to prevent the compiler from optimizing away code) does not take a lot of time.
+The `_baseline` benchmarks are just there to make sure that the process of adding the 32 answers together (to prevent the compiler from optimizing away benchmarking code) does not take a lot of time.

 The `_new` benches are using the algorithm in this library and the `_std` benches are using the algorithms Rust is using for `/` and `%`.

 On an Intel i3-3240, the benchmarks look like this.
+Note that all of the 128 bit benches show improvement of the long division over the one Rust is using.

 ```
 test constant_u128_div_rem_new ... bench:       1,391 ns/iter (+/- 1,486)